Top Product: Always Pan

 Got a pro mindset but a more modest budget?
 Worry not: Tramontina’s non-stick restaurant pan finds the sweet spot between those extremes.
 It’s weightier than the skillets above and can take over heat up to 400 degrees.
 It even has a sweet silicone grip to keep your hands safe.

-It’s the Wirecutter’s pick for the best overall nonstick pan around, with the review citing its “durable coating” and “excellent maneuverability,” not to mention the good heat distribution and long-lasting build.
-It’s also just $35 right now at Amazon.
+It’s the Wirecutter’s pick for the best overall non-stick pan around, with the review citing its “durable coating” and “excellent maneuverability,” not to mention the good heat distribution and long-lasting build.
+It’s also just $30 right now at Amazon.